-This simple tutorial demonstrates how to create a cloud effect using a combination of the Volume Shader with a Maya Cloud 3d texture.
+This simple tutorial demonstrates how to create a cloud effect using a combination of the volume_shader with a Maya cloud 3d node.
 It is possible to achieve a wide range of cloudy skies using this setup.

 The scene can be downloaded here.